Webster Edgerly

-Albert Webster Edgerly (1852 – 1926) was a 19th and 20th century American social reform activist.
-He believed in euthanasia programs, a healthy diet, and the power of personal magnetism, and began the Ralstonism movement as a way to live out this lifestyle.
+Albert Webster Edgerly (December 20, 1852 – November 5, 1926) was a 19th and 20th century American social reform activist.
+He believed in involuntary racial euthanasia programs, a healthy diet and personal magnetism.
+He created the pseudoscientific Ralstonism movement.

 Personal life

-Born in Massachusetts to Rhoda Lucinda Stone and John Foss Edgerly, he graduated from the Boston University School of Law in 1876.
+Born December 20, 1852 in Salem, Massachusetts to Rhoda Lucinda Stone and John Foss Edgerly, he graduated from the Boston University School of Law in 1876.
 That same year he founded the Ralston Health Club.
 He married Edna Reed Boyts on July 5, 1892, in McConnellsville, Pennsylvania.
 He practiced law in Boston, Kansas, and Washington, D.C.
 In 1896 he began living eight months of the year at Ralston Heights, New Jersey, in what is known as Hopewell.

 He died November 5, 1926, in Trenton, New Jersey, and his wife sold the property the following year.

 Self-help and religious writings

 Under the pseudonym Edmund Shaftesbury, Edgerly was a prolific author of self-help and utopian religious texts, producing over 100 books, most of them "official" books to buy as a member of the Ralston Health Club.
 A recent critique described the books as "chock-full of racist rants, naive pseudoscience, and curmudgeonly attacks on modern society."
 He also dabbled unsuccessfully in real-estate speculation and the theater, and invented a language called "Adam-Man Tongue" that was "nothing more than a bizarre-looking version of English."

 One of his books, Life Building Method of the Ralston Health Club, endorsed the consumption of whole grain cereal.
 When William Danforth of animal feeds maker Purina Mills began making a breakfast cereal similar to the kind described in the book in 1898, he sought and received the endorsement of Edgerly to market Ralston breakfast cereal.
 Ralston cereal became so successful that in 1902 Purina Mills was renamed Ralston-Purina.
 The breakfast cereal operations evolved into Ralcorp.